ropensci/tidyqpcr/README.md

 # Status

 As of April 2020, this software is in development.
 [Edward Wallace](https://github.com/ewallace) wrote basic functions and documentation needed to do qPCR analysis in [the Wallace lab](https://ewallace.github.io/), and is making them freely available.
-[Sam Haynes] (https://github.com/dimmestp) is helping develop as part of the [eLife Open Innovation Leaders programme](https://elifesciences.org/labs/fdcb6588/innovation-leaders-2020-introducing-the-cohort).
+[Sam Haynes](https://github.com/dimmestp) is helping develop as part of the [eLife Open Innovation Leaders programme](https://elifesciences.org/labs/fdcb6588/innovation-leaders-2020-introducing-the-cohort).

 ## News

-20 April 2020, upgrades that break previous code, commit #cda1742 changes variable and function names to use SampleID for nucleic acid sample (replaces Sample), Target ID for primer set/ probe (replaces Probe), and Cq for quantification cycle (replaces Ct).
+* 20 April 2020, upgrades that break previous code, commit #cda1742 changes variable and function names to use SampleID for nucleic acid sample (replaces Sample), Target ID for primer set/ probe (replaces Probe), and Cq for quantification cycle (replaces Ct).
 It should be possible to upgrade old analysis code by (case-sensitive) search and replace.
+Alternatively, pre-change analysis code should run from release v0.1-alpha, see [releases](https://github.com/ewallace/tidyqpcr/releases).

 # Features